The best sales to shop today: Apple TV, Sur La Table, Aerogarden and more | CNN Underscored

 Refurbished Ninja Foodi 10-in-1 XL Pro Air Fry Digital Countertop Convection Toaster Oven ($174.99, originally $299.99; woot.com)

 It’s an air fryer!
 It’s a toaster oven!
 It’s both!
-This refurbished appliance from Ninja can handle all your cooking needs with six functions, including air-frying, roasting, baking, broiling, dehydrating and toasting using 1,800 watts of power.
+This refurbished appliance from Ninja can handle all your cooking needs with six functions, including air frying, roasting, baking, broiling, dehydrating and toasting using 1,800 watts of power.
 Plus, this extra-large-capacity device heats up family-size meals 30% faster than a traditional oven.
 As with most Woot! refurbs, this Ninja Foodi should work like new but still comes with a 90-day limited warranty in case.

 Sur La Table